-Credit risk: the risk of a fall in value of the securities of a private or of an issuer public issuer or the default of the latter.
-Depending on the direction of the UCITS' trades, a fall (in the case of a purchase) or a rise (in the case of a sale) in the value of the debt securities to which the UCITS is exposed can lead to a fall in the net asset value.
+This is the risk that investment currencies lose value against the reference currency of the portfolio, the euro.
+Depending on the direction of the UCITS' trades, a fall (in the case of a purchase) or a rise (in the case of a sale) in the value of a currency against the euro may lead to a fall in the net asset value.